So you're planning a trip to Israel!

 Tel Aviv is a great home base from which to see most of the Israel.
 And there is a beautiful country to explore.

-Are you interested primarily in the Christian heritage of the Holy Land. here is a list of the essential ten Christian sites to visit in Israel.
+Are you interested primarily in the Christian heritage of the Holy Land?
+Read about:

 And if you are lucky enough to visit Israel during the holiday season, find out what to see during Christmas in Israel.

 You have surely heard of or even seen Tel Aviv's beautiful beaches.
 But don't miss out on the beauty and variety of beaches in all of Israel.